rapid7/metasploit-framework/Creating-Metasploit-Framework-LoginScanners.md

           end
  ```

  -  attempt_login: This method is just a stub on the Base mixin.
-It will be ovverriden in each LoginScanner class to contain the logic to take one single Credential object and use it to make a login attempt against the target service.
+It will be overridden in each LoginScanner class to contain the logic to take one single Credential object and use it to make a login attempt against the target service.
 It returns a ::Metasploit::Framework::LoginScanner::Result object containing all the information about that attempt's result.
 For an example let's look at the attempt_login method from Metasploit::Framework::LoginScanner::FTP (lib/metasploit/framework/login_scanner/ftp.rb)

  ```ruby
  # (see Base#attempt_login)